José Bracho

 José de la Trinidad Bracho (July 23, 1928 – June 16, 2011) was a Venezuelan professional baseball pitcher.
 Listed at 6' 1", 185 lb., he batted and threw right handed.
-His friends and fans affectionately called him Carrao, a moniker that he used throughout his life.
+His friends and fans affectionately called him Carrao ("crying bird"), a moniker that he used throughout his life.
+Born in Maracaibo, Zulia, Bracho has been considered one of the best pitchers in Venezuelan baseball history.